MEvaVG12/yii2-itam-module/README.md

 ## Future Enhancements

+* Better setup wizard (mainly the creation of tables in DB and some setup instructions)
 * Monitoring tool
-* New types of assets:
+* New types of assets
     * Wi-Fi APs
     * Switches
     * IP Cameras